google/applied-machine-learning-intensive/v2/00_prerequisites/01_intermediate_python/slides.md

 * Notice how you call the function.
   * When “self” is an argument of a method, you don’t actually need to include that when calling the method.
-  * “self” is implied as the instance of the class you declare before the dot
+  * “self” is implied as the instance of the class you declare before the dot.

 This type of method is called a “getter” method, as it's used to get access to variables in a class.
   * We will see why this might be necessary later.